 One of the biggest disadvantages of epoxy flooring is that it is prone to cracking and chipping.
 Over time, the surface of the epoxy can become dull and scratched, making it difficult to keep clean.

-If you are thinking to install epoxy flooring in your home you should know the fact that epoxy flooring is a temporary flooring option.
+If you are thinking of installing epoxy flooring in your home you should know the fact that epoxy flooring is a temporary flooring option.
 No doubt it is durable looks stylish and has many other qualities but eventually, you have to replace it.

 In this situation putting down a new coat of epoxy after a few years could be a great option.
 Because eventually dropping heavy objects on the epoxy floor surface leads to cracking.
 And this can peel off a large area of the coated floor.